 2. Debt To Total Capital

 6. Rolling 4-yr Div. > 15%

-KMB earned one Star in this section for 3.) above, having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1935 and has increased its dividend payments for 44 consecutive years.
+KMB earned no Stars in this section.
+The company has paid a cash dividend to shareholders every year since 1935 and has increased its dividend payments for 42 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 2. Years to > MMA